-See Figure 3-1, Figure 3-2, Figure 3-3, and Figure 3-4 for diagrams of the clocking and resets.
-Any of the four modes are available based on the Vivado® Integrated Design Environment (IDE) selection and configuration.

-- For Synchronous Mode: TXOUTCLK sources the TXUSRCLK and also the RXUSRCLK. - For Asynchronous Mode: TXOUTCLK sources the TXUSRCLK, and RXOUTCLK sources the RXUSRCLK.

-Synchronous Mode requires the refclks at both endpoints to be Synchronous, whereas Asynchronous Mode allow per specification PPM difference between clocks.
+See Figure 3-1 and Figure 3-2 for diagrams of the clocking and resets.
+The available modes are based on the Vivado® Integrated Design Environment (IDE) selection and configuration.
+For Asynchronous mode, TXOUTCLK sources the TXUSRCLK, and RXOUTCLK sources the RXUSRCLK.
+Asynchronous Mode allows per specification PPM difference between clocks.